 $122,961

-The Last Mountain is a documentary on the environmental damage done due to mountaintop removal mining in the Appalachian mountains.
+The Last Mountain is a powerful documentary that explores the devastating environmental impact of mountaintop removal mining in the Appalachian Mountains.

-Energy corporations and a tiny local community are stuck in a battle over the rights of ownership of the mountain.
+The story unfolds as energy corporations and a small local community clash over ownership and the fate of the mountain.

-The documentary offers the health and environmental damage of coal mining and offers wind energy as a viable option.
+The Last Mountain thoughtfully examines the health and ecological damage caused by coal mining and presents wind energy as a promising and sustainable alternative.

 DramaThriller